-Interested in learning more about NCG's Disaster Resilience Community?
+Interested in learning more about NCG's Disaster Resilience Community and getting fire updates?

 About Disaster Resilience

 How do we define disaster resilience?

 We define disaster resilience as a dynamic capacity allowing people, organizations, and communities to adapt to disasters.
 Resilience spans the ways we anticipate disaster risks, limit disaster impacts, respond, recover, and eventually thrive.

 We refer to disasters as singular events and chronic stressors caused by natural hazards (often times exacerbated by the effects of climate change), including fires and earthquakes as well as drought, heat waves, and floods.

 Disaster resilience combines community assets and resources such as social and health systems, cultural assets, natural environment, business and economic functions, and housing and infrastructure with social processes including civic engagement, community attitudes, and beliefs to help us prepare for, respond to, and recover from disasters.

 (Graphic, right: A framework for understanding and enhancing community disaster resilience (click to zoom) | Source: Arup and The Rockefeller Foundation)

 - How much are you investing?
 Compare your investment in disaster resilience with your other priorities.